 Do you have any recourse if you are serving formal probation, you need to travel, and your travel request is denied?

 If you are serving formal probation in Southern California, an experienced Orange County criminal defense attorney can ask a judge to allow you to travel.
-Your attorney might also speak with your probation officer about allowing you to travel.
+Your DUI attorney might also speak with your probation officer about allowing you to travel.

 If you have successfully completed at least half of your formal probationary period, it is also possible that a good criminal defense lawyer can have your probation status changed from formal to informal probation.